luisvinicius167/mockstate/README.md

 ### API

 ##### ``{ dispatch }``
  * Trigger some action for change the state.
+A Promise will be returned, that contain an Object with the keys ``action`` and ``value`` of your correspondent action response.
 ```javascript
 /**
  * @name dispatch